 cypress mountain spring viewpoints vancouver

-The Cypress Mountain lookout definitely isn’t as popular as the Grouse Grind.
-But!
-This one does save you like 2800 stairs to climb and is still absolutely gorgeous.
-Perfect for a quick afternoon trip to West Van, and a great way to show off the full city to anyone who might be visiting.
+For a less crowded alternative to the Grouse Grind, consider the lookout at Cypress Mountain.
+It’s perfect for a quick afternoon trip to West Van, and a great way to show off the full city to anyone who might be visiting.

 Where: Cypress Bowl Road, West Vancouver